slmcbane/bucket_hood/README.md

 well-known Robin Hood algorithm for hash tables to allow use of SIMD instructions to probe multiple slots at once.
 I describe the algorithm further at the bottom of this file.

+**STATUS** Updated 10/18/2024: Writing a last few tests using the unordered_set.
+I am pretty confident that fuzz testing has covered the core algorithm thoroughly and that test/set_resource_management.cpp has covered most of the rest of what's important.
+Once I'm satisfied with the last few tests for unordered_set, I want to mock up an interface for unordered_map (this will be subject to change, since I'm not going with the std interface) and write a couple of test for that, including some interesting ones and a couple of benchmarks.
+Once I have a couple of benchmarks available I will start actual use of SIMD.

 The implementation is in the single header `bucket_hood.hpp`.
 It requires a compiler supporting the C++20 standard.
 This header also contains inline my implementation of an Optional type that supports optional references as well as the monadic operations added for